The 10 principles behind successful KM strategies

 Is your KM progam reactive, or proactive?

-Is your Knowledge Management framework reactive, or proactive?
+Favorite Is your Knowledge Management framework reactive, or proactive?
 And what’s the difference?
 Let’s look at two ways in which you can develop a KM approach of KM Framework.
 Let’s call them reactive, and proactive.
 Reactive KM A reactive KM framework reacts to events.
-You may react to the threat of
+You may react to the threat

 Read More